By James Fricton DDS, MS

 Thus, health care leaders including the Institute of Medicine, the National Pain Strategy, the Institute for Health Care Improvement, and the Institute for Clinical System Integration have recommended integrating care strategies that engage, educate and empower people in preventing chronic pain and addiction.1-5 The MHNPC also addresses the Institute for Health Care Improvement’s triple aim to improve the patient’s experience of care, enhance the health of the patient, and controlling the cost of health care.

 However, there are many barriers for health professionals to implement transformative care with self-management training.
 The lack of reimbursement, time burden, and inadequate training skills coupled with the lack of care coordination, fragmented care, poor communication, and conflicting treatments each interfere with patient-centered transformative approaches in clinical practice.

 The MHNPC has also has a long tradition of providing a cost-effective solution to chronic pain.
-The clinicians and orofacial pain specialists understand and implement many cost containment strategies in our treatment plans.
-To achieve cost savings, the clinic developed treatment plans that focus on self-care, self-efficacy, and long term self-management of their pain while addressing both the physical and mental health needs of the patient.
+The clinicians understand and implement many cost containment strategies in our treatment plans.
+To achieve cost savings, the clinic developed treatment plans that focus on self-care, self-efficacy, and long-term self-management of their pain while addressing both the physical and mental health needs of the patient.

-The clinic focuses on musculoskeletal health including a range of motion, strength, and conditioning to help patients return to normal functioning.
-The clinic also provides pain patients with a pain home to minimize the overutilization of care.
-All of their pain care needs can either be provided by the team of pain specialists or arranged and coordinated including care with primary care physician, on-call and emergency visits and phone and e-visits for healthcare support.
+The clinic focuses on musculoskeletal health including range of motion, strength, and conditioning to help patients return to normal functioning.
+The clinic also provides pain patients with a pain home to minimize overutilization of care.
+All of their pain care needs can either be provided by the team of pain specialists or arranged and coordinated including care with primary care physician, on-call and emergency visits, and phone and e-visits for healthcare support.